SAP-archive/fsm-extension-installer-kyma/README.md

       - Enter service instance name that you created in step 3.
       - Enter the exact Kyma version.

-   >**NOTE**: You can find the Kyma Version in the bottom left area on your Kyma Console UI.
-If your Kyma Version is older than 1.11, follow step 1 in the [Kyma Documentation](https://kyma-project.io/docs/#installation-upgrade-kyma-upgrade-kyma-to-a-newer-version).
+   >**NOTE**: The version number has to match exact (major.minor.patch).
+You can find the Kyma Version in the bottom left area on your Kyma Console UI.
+If your Kyma Version is older than 1.11.x, follow step 1 in the [Kyma Documentation](https://kyma-project.io/docs/#installation-upgrade-kyma-upgrade-kyma-to-a-newer-version).

    c.
 After completing the provisioning, select **Instances** in left navigation sidebar.
 There should be one instance named "Extension Catalog API" under "Services" tab and also another instance named "FSM Extension Installer For Kyma" under "Add-Ons" tab in Status "RUNNING".